 Telecommunications Devices for the Deaf (TDD), such as teletypewriter (TTY) telephones, allow persons with hearing impairments to communicate by typing messages.

-TTY telephones are available at Rogers Centre at the Guest Services locations at Section 135 and Section 508.
+TTY telephones are available at Rogers Centre locations at Section 227 and Section 522.

 Stadium tours are wheelchair accessible.
 For more information, call 416 341 2771 or visit Rogers Centre Tours.